 As they’ve been in business for almost 100 years, USAA has earned consistently high marks for their high quality mutual funds, and quite a few of them have five-star Morningstar ratings, some of them for a decade running.
 These include the Science & Technology Fund (USSCX), World Growth Fund (USAWX), and the S&P 500 Index Fund (USPPX).
 If you invest with USAA, it might pay off to give these funds a look.

 Since non-military members can trade with USAA, you can rest assured that you can have access to some of the lowest commission fees in the business, even though their features set isn’t exactly the most bountiful.
-Even so, USAA mutual funds are some of the most secure investments out there, so it might be worth looking into them.
+Even so, USAA offers mutual funds as well as other financial products that clients might use if found suitable and in line with their requirements.